 - 1.1.
-Schools have responsibility for identifying professional, statutory, and regulatory bodies (PSRBs) responsible for the professional regulation and accreditation of courses, and for making applications to such bodies. - 1.2.
-Where professional accreditation of a course is sought, procedures are followed as defined by, or agreed with, the accrediting body.
-Course approval processes and academic review panels can include professional body representation if it is the preferred method of accreditation of the PSRB.
-Alternatively, documentation can be submitted following the approval or review event.
+Schools have responsibility for identifying professional, statutory, and regulatory bodies (PSRBs) responsible for the professional regulation and accreditation of courses and for making applications to such bodies. - 1.2.
+UniversitiesUK define PSRBs as a 'group of bodies, including a large number of professional bodies, regulators and those with statutory authority over a profession or group of professionals.
+PSRBs engage with HEIs and other providers of higher education at regulatory, representative and promotional levels.
+Some bodies have a prescribed statutory or regulatory responsibility to accredit higher educational programmes and determine standards.' - 1.3.
+Where professional (re)approval of a course is sought, procedures are followed as defined by, or agreed with, the accrediting body.
+Course validation processes and academic review panels can include PSRB representation if it is the preferred method of accreditation of the PSRB.
+Normally the documentation is submitted separately from the validation or review event. - 1.4.
+The details of PSRB accreditations should be reflected in course specifications.

-2. PSRB Register
+2. Responsibilities for the PSRB register

 - 2.1.
-Schools are responsible for ensuring that PSRB registers are accurate and updated regularly and that QAE is informed of additions or changes to the register in a timely way. - 2.2.
-Quality Assurance and Enhancement (QAE) maintains a central register of PSRB details. - 2.3.
-Education and Experience Committee has oversight of the central register of PSRB details.
+Schools are responsible for ensuring that QAE is informed of additions or changes to the register in a timely manner. - 2.2.
+QAE is responsible for maintaining a central register of PSRB statuses.
+For enquiries related to this central register, QAE can be contacted at qae@uel.ac.uk. - 2.3.
+Education and Experience Committee (EEC) is responsible for oversight of the central PSRB register.